sivacheralathan/Miniproject_dog_care_management_system/README.md

 ## How to Use

-*Clone the repository or obtain the required files.
+1.Clone the repository or obtain the required files.
-*git clone
+2.git clone
-*Open the index.html file in a web browser.
+3.Open the index.html file in a web browser.
-*Explore the Dog Care Website, learn about dog care, and browse popular dog breeds.
+4.Explore the Dog Care Website, learn about dog care, and browse popular dog breeds.
-*Fill out the inquiry form to submit your pet shopping and adoption request.
+5.Fill out the inquiry form to submit your pet shopping and adoption request.